How to Make and Cancel an Appointment

 - 8am and 1pm Saturday and Sunday

-Please contact reception or use Patient Access to book an extended hours appointment.
+Please contact a Patient Coordinator or use Patient Access to book an extended hours appointment.

-Please pick up a leaflet from Reception for more information.
+Please pick up a leaflet from a Patient Coordinator for more information.

 If you miss your appointment, someone else will not be able to see a GP or nurse.
 Please ring in and cancel if you are unable to keep your appointment for any reason.